rabeehcv/Spring-Boot/Notes.md

 - @Id - marks a field as a primary key of an entity.
 - @GeneratedValue: Automatically generates values for primary key fields.
 - @PrePersist: used on a method to indicate that it should be called before an entity is persisted to the database.
+- @PostMapping("/create"): This annotation defines a POST HTTP method endpoint with the path /create.
+- @GetMapping("/findall"): This annotation defines a GET HTTP method endpoint with the path /findall.
+- @GetMapping("/findbyid/{id}"): This annotation defines a GET HTTP method endpoint with the path /findbyid/{id}.
+The {id} part is a path variable.
+- @PatchMapping("/update"): This annotation defines a PATCH HTTP method endpoint with the path /update.
+- @DeleteMapping("/delete/{id}"): This annotation defines a DELETE HTTP method endpoint with the path /delete/{id}.
+The {id} part is a path variable.
 - @Service - to mark a class as a service provider, in which the class will provide business functionalities.

 ### Steps to follow